What is podoconiosis?

 - Emollient to improve skin barrier function.

-- Elevation at least 18 hours per day
+- Elevation for at least 18 hours per day

 Surgical management has been attempted.
-Shave excision of hard nodules has been used with secondary intention healing.
-Surgical removal of tissue followed by skin grafting (Charles operation) is unsuccessful, as scar tissue aggravates symptoms .
+Shave excision (using a blade to remove the top layers of the skin) of hard nodules has been used with secondary intention healing (where surgical wounds are left to heal by themselves).
+It should be noted that surgical removal of tissue followed by skin grafting (Charles operation) is unsuccessful, as scar tissue aggravates symptoms .

 What is the outcome for podoconiosis?

 Podoconiosis results in progressive swelling and disfigurement of the limbs.
 Untreated patients are typically in constant pain and discomfort and may suffer from chronic infections.
-Due to social stigmatism, individuals with podoconiosis are often ostracised from their communities [1, 2].
+As a result of social stigmatism, individuals with podoconiosis are often ostracised in their communities [1, 2].